dart-backend/angel/README.md

 ## About

-Angel3 is a fork of archived Angel framework to support Dart SDK 2.12.x or later.
+Angel3 originated from a fork of the archived Angel framework in support of Dart SDK 2.12.x or later.
 It is a full-stack Web framework in Dart that aims to streamline development by providing many common features out-of-the-box in a consistent manner.
-One of the main goal is to enable developers to build both frontend and backend in the same language, Dart.
-Angel3 framework is designed as a collection of plugins that enable developers to pick and choose the parts needed for their projects.
-A series of starter templates are also provided for quick start and trial run with Angel3 framework.
+The codebase has been completely migrated and refactored to support null safety.
+One of the main goal is to enable developers to build both frontend and backend in the same language, Dart, with null safety.
+Angel3 is designed as a collection of plugins that enable developers to pick and choose the parts needed for their projects.
+A series of starter templates are also provided for quick start and trial run with Angel3.
 Visit our [website](<https://angel3-framework.web.app/>) to learn more.

 The available features in Angel3 includes: